• Skip to primary navigation

 • Italian parsley - Chopped fresh parsley adds an earthy and peppery flavor to the sauce.

 • Sauté the garlic cloves and simmer white wine - In a deep sauté pan or braising pan, heat the olive oil over medium heat.
-Sauté the garlic cloves in the olive for 3 minutes to release the garlic aroma.
+Then sauté the garlic cloves in the olive for 3 minutes to release the garlic aroma.
 Add the white wine and simmer for 1-2 minutes.

-• Add pasta to the seafood sauce then serve - Using a pasta fork or tongs, carefully add pasta to the pan, coating the noodles in the seafood pasta sauce.
-Plate the pasta in shallow bowls and evenly distribute the seafood on top of each bowl.
+• Add pasta to seafood sauce - Using a pasta fork or tongs, carefully add pasta to the pan, coating the noodles in the seafood pasta sauce.
+Then plate the pasta in shallow bowls and evenly distribute the seafood on top of each bowl.
 Enjoy immediately.

 Bucatini Seafood Pasta (Shrimp, Scallops, & More) on fork above bowl.